 Email address: email@example.com

-Our unit is the leader in France for investigating the cytokine-like effects of degradation products, the matrikines, from major components of the extracellular matrix, collagen, elastin and proteoglycans.
+Our unit is the leader in France for investigating the matrikines which are biological active fragments from major components of the extracellular matrix, collagen, elastin and proteoglycans.
 These matrikines are essentially studied in tumoral and vascular pathologies.
 Our team is focusing on LRP-1-mediated endocytosis and extracellular vesicles mediated cell communication between tumor cells, endothelial cells, and fibroblasts.

 Laboratoire des IMRCP, CNRS UMR5623